-- Wear your Fitbit wrist-worn product snugly, but with enough room for comfort.
+- 1. Wear your Fitbit wrist-worn product snugly, but with enough room for comfort.
 It should sit a finger's width above your wrist bone.
-For more information, see help.fitbit.com. - 2.
+The back of the Fitbit wrist-worn product should rest securely against your skin.
+For more information, see How do I wear my Fitbit device? - 2.
 Sit down and open the ECG app on your Fitbit wrist-worn product. - 3.
 Follow the instructions on your Fitbit wrist-worn product to start the assessment. - 4.
 Put your finger(s) on your Fitbit wrist-worn product as shown on the screen.
-Continue to hold the contact point(s) until the countdown is complete. - 5.
+Sit still while the test is in progress with your feet on the floor and forearms and wrists resting on a solid surface in front of you.
+Remain calm and relaxed, breathing regularly.
+Continue to hold the contact point(s) until the countdown is complete.
+Avoid touching other parts of the Fitbit wrist-worn product or your wrist. - 5.
 When your results appear, swipe up to see the full report.
-Note that Google Pixel Watch must be connected to LTE or Wi-Fi to sync your ECG data to the Fitbit app.
+Note that Google Pixel Watch series must be connected to LTE or Wi-Fi to sync your ECG data to the Fitbit app.